-With the unprecedented increase in the size of genomic datasets, the quantification and protection of privacy-sensitive information is a vital issue to be addressed for protection of anonymity of the participants of the scientific studies.
+With the unprecedented increase in the size of genomic datasets, the quantification and protection of sensitive personal information is a vital issue to be addressed for protection of privacy.
 In this paper, we present a comprehensive framework for quantification and analysis of sensitive information in the gene expression datasets.
-We present a general scenario where the gene expression datasets can be exploited to predict eQTL genotypes to link independently distributed anonymized datasets by an adversary to re-identify individuals.
-First we propose measures for studying the tradeoff between quantification of the leakage of individual identifying information and predictability of eQTL genotypes.
-Next we present a general framework that consists of 3-steps for individual identification and utilize it in a generalized setting to show that significant fraction of individuals can become vulnerable to identification.
+We present a general scenario where an adversary can utilize gene expression datasets in conjunction with expression quantitative loci, eQTL, datasets to correctly predict the genotypes of the eQTL variants to link two datasets and re-identify individuals.
+In the context of this re-identification scenario, we first propose measures for studying the tradeoff between quantification of the leakage of individual identifying information and predictability of the eQTL variant genotypes.
+Next we present a general framework that consists of 3 steps for individual identification and utilize it on a representative dataset to show that significant fraction of individuals become vulnerable for identification.
 Finally, we present a simple genotype prediction method and utilize it in our framework to show in a simple practical setting that a significant fraction of the samples can be re-identified.
-Our study is awesome.

 BACKGROUND